esplito/coding-notes/testingjavascript/test-nodejs-backends.md

 #### 💯  Interact directly with the database

-We import a util function called `resolve` to be able to resolve the "register"
+We import a util function called `resolve` to be able to resolve the "register"-request even though it is throwing an error.
+The test will fail otherwise and then we can't assert the content of the error message.

 ```js
 // 💯 Interact directly with the database
 test('should return error message if trying to register a user with an already existing username', async () => {